-Objective: Establish standards and measurement methods for smart grid and microgrid PCSs and associated component technology needed to transition from today’s low penetration of non-dispatchable intermittent renewable energy sources to the future high penetrations of dispatchable smart grid interactive distributed generators, storage, and microgrids by 2017.
+Objective: To establish standards and measurement methods, and test for smart grid and microgrid Power Conditioning Systems needed to transition from today’s low penetration of nondispatchable intermittent renewable energy sources to flexible grid operations that can actively adjust to varying grid conditions.

-To accomplish the third task, the project is designing and constructing the Microgrid/PCS Interoperability Lab within NIST Smart Grid Testbed.
-The new lab will enable testing interoperability of PCS-based devices and controllers in microgrid scenarios.
-The lab will also include electrical interconnection and information exchange with devices and systems from other Smart Grid Projects located in adjacent labs.
-The Microgrid/PCS Interoperability lab is being configured to support four different scales of microgrids:
+The Smart Grid Testbed microgrid facility enables research on interoperability of PCSbased devices and controllers in microgrid scenarios.
+The lab also includes electrical interconnection and information exchange with devices and systems from other Smart Grid Projects located in adjacent labs within the overall Smart Grid Testbed.